Sold everywhere:

 • Sell In Your Own Timeframe

-Tenanted properties tend to sell for a slightly lower price.
-They may take longer to find a buyer because they are often considered ‘less attractive’ by potential buyers.
-For example, arranging viewings or making improvements (such as an extension) to the house while people live there is challenging.
+Tenanted properties tend to sell for a lower price and may take longer to find a buyer.
+This is because they are often considered ‘less attractive’ by potential buyers.

 Communicate with your tenants

-Communication is key during the selling process.
-Your tenants may feel nervous about a new owner coming in and potentially turning their lives upside down, so you should reassure them and give them lots of advance notice wherever possible.
+Your tenants may feel nervous about a new landlord coming in.
+So, you should reassure them, and give them lots of advance notice.

 It is in your interest to maintain a friendly relationship with your renters.
-After all, they can make your life extremely difficult by causing damage to the property or being non-cooperative with viewings.
+They can make your life difficult by being non-cooperative with viewings.

 Find a convenient way of selling

-Some high street estate agents specialise in selling tenanted properties and have a network of potential buyers who do not object to purchasing a house with tenants.
-You may also wish to explore other options, such as using a cash house buyer or an auction house.
+Some high street estate agents specialise in selling tenanted properties.
+They have a network of potential buyers who do not object to purchasing a house with tenants.

 Get a realistic valuation